 While other stains and protocols for staining cells and tissue sections have been developed, the original method developed almost 140 years ago remains relatively unchanged.
 Hematoxylin is not even synthetically produced, but is instead extracted from the logwood tree.
 Even so, H&E staining remains the most common staining protocol for applications in histology.

-In this application note, we will demonstrate the utility of a new automated digital microscope for the imaging of H&E stained tissue sections.
-Low to high magnification of sections is possible by the software controlled selection of microscope objectives ranging from 2.5 to 60x.
-Focusing and exposure settings are all automated resulting in simple operation.
-Real time images are viewed on a computer monitor and desired images can be saved and downloaded as a number of different data files, including TIF and PNG simplifying data sharing.
+This application note demonstrates the utility of an automated digital microscope for the imaging of H&E-stained tissue sections.
+Low to high magnification of sections is possible by the software-controlled selection of microscope objectives ranging from 2.5 to 60x.
+Focusing and exposure settings are all automated, resulting in simple operation.
+Real-time images are viewed on a computer monitor and desired images can be saved and downloaded as a number of different data files, including TIF and PNG, simplifying data sharing.

-The capability of the Cytation 5 to color brightfield image fixed and H&E stained tissue slices is demonstrated in Figure 4, where normal and diseased kidneys are compared.
-Using a 60X objective montage images of slides were captured, recorded and the individual image tiles stitched to form single contiguous image files for each slide.
+The capability of the Cytation 5 to color brightfield image fixed and H&E-stained tissue slices is demonstrated in Figure 4, where normal and diseased kidneys are compared.
+Using a 60x objective, montage images of slides were captured and recorded, and the individual image tiles stitched to form single contiguous image files for each slide.
 Marked infiltration of lymphocytes in the interstitial spaces is identified with significant hematoxylin blue staining.
 Hyalinization of the glomeruli is indicated by amorphous pink eosin staining in the Bowman’s capsules.
 Normal kidney tissue glomeruli show open Bowmen’s spaces and no inflammatory cells.

 Figure 4.
 Comparison of normal and diseased human kidney.
-Hematoxylin and eosin stained tissue from (A) normal kidney and (B) Chronic nephritis kidney.
-Images represent a stitched 12 x 8 montage made using a 60x objective.
-Scale bar represent s 200 μm.
+Hematoxylin and eosin stained tissue from (A) normal kidney and (B) chronic nephritis kidney.
+Images represent a stitched 12 × 8 montage made using a 60x objective.
+Scale bar represents 200 µm.

 Figure 5.
-Maximum magnification using the Cytation 5 Imaging microplate reader.
-Fixed and stained tissue slice of human intestinal wall immobilized on a 1” x 3” slide was imaged with the 2.5x and the 60x objectives to generate a 12 x 8 montage.
+Maximum magnification using an Agilent BioTek Cytation 5 cell imaging multimode reader.
+Fixed and stained tissue slice of human intestinal wall immobilized on a 1” × 3” slide was imaged with the 2.5x and the 60x objectives to generate a 12 × 8 montage.
 Montage tiles were then stitched using linear blend method with registration of the red channel.
 Subsequent image file was reduced to 25% of maximum.
 Area of tissue from 2.5x image magnified with 60x objective is indicated, as well as the area of the slide imaged with each montage with schematic of slide.

 Figure 6 demonstrates the convenience of the multi-objective turret system of the Cytation 5.
-The same fixed and stained tissue slide of diseased human kidney tissue was imaged using a color brightfield montage (12 x 8) at six different magnifications (2.5x to 60x) without intervention.
+The same fixed and stained tissue slide of diseased human kidney tissue was imaged using a color brightfield montage (12 × 8) at six different magnifications (2.5x to 60x) without intervention.
 The area imaged by the next higher magnification is identified for each image.
-Because the Cytation 5 utilizes a 6 position turret system, different magnification steps can be programmed for slide regions for automatic positioning, focus and imaging without any user intervention.
-As with the previous figure, the entire tissue slice can be observed in low resolution with the lower magnification images.
-With increasing magnification greater resolution of microscopic details emerge.
+Because the Cytation 5 uses a 6-position turret system, different magnification steps can be programmed for slide regions for automatic positioning, focus and imaging without any user intervention.
+As shown in Figure 5, the entire tissue slice can be observed in low resolution with the lower magnification images.
+With increasing magnification, greater resolution of microscopic details emerge.
 The best magnification for demonstration purposes can then be selected after viewing the results.

 Figure 6.
 Macroscopic and microscopic structure of human chronic nephritic kidney tissue.
 A series of montage (12 x 8) images at increasing magnification were recorded and stitched from the same tissue slice.
 Boxed area represents the area imaged in the next higher magnification image.
 Objective magnification and scale bar are present for each montage.

 Low magnification objectives such as the 2.5x and 4x have long depths of field.
-When these objectives are employed for color brightfield imaging montages the Cytation 5 will use autofocus prior to the first image only, saving considerable amounts of time with large montages.
+When these objectives are used for color brightfield imaging montages, the Cytation 5 will use autofocus prior to the first image only, saving considerable amounts of time with large montages.
 Higher magnification objectives, having much shorter depths of field require autofocus with each image, as small deviations of the slide flatness or specimen thickness can result in out of focus images.
-When manually imaging the specimen the user will naturally adjust the focus with each move of the imager.
-Conversely with unattended operation the instrument needs to be able to adjust the focus without intervention in order to achieve good images necessary for further analysis.
+When manually imaging the specimen, the user will naturally adjust the focus with each move of the imager.
+Conversely, with unattended operation the instrument needs to be able to adjust the focus without intervention to achieve good images necessary for further analysis.
 The autofocusing process is different between fluorescence and color brightfield microscopy.

-Fluorescence based autofocusing uses an image based statistical algorithm that assesses contrast by measuring the standard deviation and/or correlation between adjacent pixels to determine optimal focus .
-As the instrument approaches the focus point, the difference in signal between the true image and background pixels increases dramatically, thus the standard deviation of all the pixels increases.
-A plot of pixel standard deviation vs. Z-axis height results in a sharp peak at the point of focus .
-The advantage of using a statistical algorithm, such as standard deviation, is the width of the feature.
-The contrast of the image begins to increase far from focus, yielding a wider range within which searching results are successful in finding optimal peak contrast [3-4].
+Fluorescence-based autofocusing uses an image-based statistical algorithm that assesses contrast by measuring the standard deviation and/or correlation between adjacent pixels to determine optimal focus.2 As the instrument approaches the focus point, the difference in signal between the true image and background pixels increases dramatically, thus the standard deviation of all the pixels increases.
+A plot of pixel standard deviation versus z-axis height results in a sharp peak at the point of focus.3 The advantage of using a statistical algorithm, such as standard deviation, is the width of the feature.
+The contrast of the image begins to increase far from focus, yielding a wider range within which searching results are successful in finding optimal peak contrast.3,4